Marketers Announce Date PH Refinery Will Begin Operation, Hint at New Fuel Price …C0NTINUE READING HERE >>>

 “Yes, when we visited the place, the MD told us that the refinery was almost ready and that they would start producing by the end of July.
 It has been turned into a new one.
 They changed all the armoured cables to brand new ones, and everything there is almost like a brand-new refinery.

-“The turnaround on maintenance is very massive and the job is being done day and night.
+“The turnaround on maintenance is very massive and the is being done day and night.
 All hands are on deck to make sure that they meet that target.
 By ending of July the refinery should be ready.”

 Good news for naira as NNPC reports increase in oil production, discovers new oil well